abelHodasz/spotify-music-guesser/README.md

 -   http://localhost:8888/callback

 Once you have created your app, replace `redirect_uri` in `authorizaton_code\app.js` with the one you get from My Applications.
-Create a .env file in the source directory and create two environment variables(copy this in the file, and replace with your credentials):
+Create a .env file in the `authorizaton_code` directory and create two environment variables(copy this in the file, and replace with your credentials):

 ```
 CLIENT_ID=<your client id>